nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * Users have to use report command to display employee remarks in message box.

 Solution:
-* We will update the employee card in the GUI to also display remarks of the employees.
+* We will update the employee card in the GUI to display remarks of the employees upon clicking on it.
+* This decision is to ensure the displayed employee card is not too cluttered with too much information.

 ### Deleting a remark requires typing the whole remark